ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 In this section, you will prepare a development environment to compile the model.

-## Before you begin ? remove ?
+## Before you begin

+TODO remove this section?

-The instructions are for Ubuntu 22.04 or newer. ?
+The instructions are for Ubuntu 22.04 or newer.

 {{% notice Note %}}
 Note that the Corstone-300 FVP is not available for the Arm architecture so your host machine needs to x86_64.
 {{% /notice %}}

-^?

 The instructions have been tested on:
 - Arm-based cloud instances running Ubuntu 22.04.